 The reference guide for postgraduate specialty training in the UK – the Gold Guide – sets out a framework with clear principles for the operational management of postgraduate specialty training to support consistent decision making by postgraduate deans and their support structures and is applicable to all trainees in General Medical Council (GMC) approved programmes.
 Find out more.

-As previously, for practical information to assist you with your training and working within foundation, StR and SpR grades, you should always contact your Deanery or LETB.
+For practical information to assist you with your training and working within foundation, core or higher specialty training, you should always contact your educational supervisor, training programme director or deanery.

-If you need further support or advice on how to approach an issue with your postgraduate dean, contact a BMA Adviser on 0300 123 123 3 or use our enquiry form.
+If you need further support or advice on how to approach an issue with your postgraduate training, contact a BMA Adviser on 0300 123 123 3 or use our enquiry form.